Skip to main content Skip to navigation

 Plant Sale

-Proceeds from the sale, sponsored by the Chelan County Master Gardener Foundation, are essential to support our education programs, farmers market booths, fairs, and special projects.
-The Foundation supports our Community Education Garden, in Wenatchee, WA and continues to expand thanks to fundraisers such as the plant sale.
-Visit the garden to see how your support beautifies our community and provides an educational resource for gardeners.
+Proceeds from the sale, sponsored by the Chelan County Master Gardener Foundation, are essential to support our education programs, Continuing Education Garden, farmers market booths, fairs, and special projects.
+Visit the CEG on Western at Springwater to see how your support beautifies our community and provides an educational resource for gardeners.

 Before you Plant– Hardening Off Plants